jdittrich/userNeedResearchBook/text/dataAnalysis.md

 1. **Top-Down**: You first name the groups and write the titles and then sort pieces of data into the groups hereafter
 2. **Bottom-Up**: You first group pieces of data which seem to share a similar theme and then give the group a comprehensive title which states the topic shared by the underlying pieces of data.

-We are going to use mainly the 2nd way, doing a so called “bottom-up” analysis.
-In a bottom-up analysis, the themes depend on the data, but also on your interpretation of the data.
+We are going to use the  “bottom-up”-way of analysis.

 In the analysis we may start with grouping similar data together—like these two lines:

 > - *Data:*  “I look on google images how other calendars look like”
-> - *Data:*  Browses through the book to see…
+> - *Data:*  Browses through the book to see examples of existing designs

 Then we give that data a headline and name the topic:

->- **Theme:** Use other’s work  for inspiration
+>- **Theme: Use other’s work  for inspiration**
 >	- *Data:* “I look on google images how other calendars look like”
->	- *Data:*  Browses through the book to see…
+>	- *Data:*  Browses through the book to see examples of existing designs

 When we come across a piece of data which shares the topic, we can add it to the group, too:

 >- *Theme:* use other’s work  for inspiration
->	- *Data*:  Searches on amazon to see how covers of books about the same topic look like**
+>	- *Data*:  **Searches on amazon to see how covers of books about the same topic look like**
 >	- *Data:* “I look on google images how other calendars look like”
->	- *Data:*  Browses through the book to see…
+>	- *Data:*  Browses through the book to see examples of existing designs

 This is a rather simplified overview of the process: In contrast to this example, you will as well spend time searching through data, rewriting theme titles and